VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/Price/PriceType.md

 # PriceType ==~object~==

-The `priceType` object represents the pricing information for a product or variation.
+This type object represents the pricing information for a product or variation.

 ## Fields